sandipodd/ETH-AVAX-Project-module-3/README.md

 ## License

-This project is licensed under the [LICENCE].
+This project is licensed under the [https://github.com/sandipodd/ETH-AVAX-Project-module-3/blob/main/LICENCE].